State and Local Policy Database

 • Gap Analysis/Strategic Compliance Plan: The baseline code compliance studies noted below included a comprehensive survey of all stakeholders in the building and code industry, with an emphasis on code officials.
 This survey offered a host of recommendations for strategic planning and subsequent improvement in code compliance and better building.
 These findings were integrated into the strategic planning for the Code Compliance Enhancement Initiative (CCEI) – only one piece of Rhode Island’s long-term plan on the advancement of codes.
 An online permitting system is being rolled out to streamline the process and increase accessibility of building data.

 • Baseline & Updated Compliance Studies: Various evaluation studies related to building code compliance have been conducted by National Grid.
 The 2011 residential code compliance baseline study, the 2012 C&I code compliance baseline study, the 2013 CCEI savings and attribution logic evaluation study, the 2016 C&I code compliance study, the 2017 residential baseline study of single-family new construction, the 2017 energy impacts of commercial building code compliance, and the 2017 code compliance enhancement initiative attribution and savings study are the most recent studies.
-New studies on Residential Code Compliance and Commercial and Industrial New Construction Baselines are currently underway as of June 2022.
+New studies on Residential Code Compliance and Commercial and Industrial New Construction Baselines are currently underway.

 • Utility Involvement: Regulatory guidelines have been established enabling significant utility involvement in supporting building energy code compliance.
 Under the 3-year Energy Efficiency Plan filed with parties including the RI Division of Public Utilities and Carriers and RI Office of Energy Resources, and approved by the Energy Efficiency & Resource Management Council (EERMC), there is a multi-year commitment to the Code Compliance Enhancement Initiative.
 National Grid works and coordinates with the RI Building Code Commission to provide trainings and support aimed at improving code compliance with the energy code in the RI CCEI.
 National Grid is also actively involved in strategic planning and coordination with the RI Building Code Commission, OER, and other partners.
 National Grid is able to claim savings associated with the codes initiative as approved by the RI PUC and there are active discussions between National Grid and RI stakeholders about ways to enhance their involvement in the code development and compliance process for 2020 and beyond.